Stellaodey/Stellaodey/README.md

 - 👋 Hi, I’m @Stellaodey
-- 👀 I’m interested in ...
+- 👀 I’m interested in Business and am single
-- 🌱 I’m currently learning programming and coding
+- 🌱 I’m currently a programmer and a researcher tourism
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on programming and Business
 - 📫 How to reach me odeystella683@gmail.com

 <!---